mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 Okay, that’s why the other day I mentioned [that] nowness is that which is always in the present.
 That present is not the present in relation with the past and the future, which is called the samsaric world.
 Because you are practicing mindfulness – in other words, *samadhi*.
 You are constantly dwelling in samadhi there.
 At that time, it is eternal.

-So this eternal world, so-called nowness, which is always eternal in the nowness.
-If you are always nowness in the nowness?
-Can you explain that nowness?
+So this eternal world, so-called nowness, which is always eternal [...]
+If you are always nowness, [always] in the nowness – can you explain that nowness?
 Maybe so.
 But no matter how long I explain, that is nothing but the *explanation* of nowness.
-But even though [it is an] explanation of nowness, it doesn’t hit the mark.
+Even though [it is an] explanation of nowness, it doesn’t hit the mark.
 Very naturally you can explain the nowness if you experience it, but the explanation of nowness is doesn’t hit the mark.
 So very naturally, no matter how long you speak of nowness which is eternal – it’s nothing.
 So it’s really [sneaky].

-So, real nowness is speechless speech.
-That means, there is no nowness, no conception, no perception of nowness, but you can be always in nowness.
-So, in words, “no nowness”.
+So real nowness is speechless speech.
+That means there is no nowness, no conception [or] perception of nowness, but you can be always in nowness.
+So, in words: “no nowness”.
 But practically, you are there.

 *Ignorance*: you don’t know what *ignorance* is.
 Later today I will explain.
 It’s very vast... vague, but [it’s] always there, in your life.
 The same applies to eternal nowness.
 We don’t know what eternal nowness is, but you are here.
 You can do it.

 So that’s why real nowness is really speechless speech.
 [It is] always talking about nowness, real nowness, through your body and mind, if you practice this.
 People can feel that; people can appreciate this practice you do.
 That is really nowness.

 And the Buddha himself: if you say Buddha, Buddha has that nowness constantly.
 Nowness constantly, which is silent, which is quiet – because it’s speechless.
 But it’s there; speechless speech.
 The real nowness as speechless speech is always stored in the Buddha’s heart.

 And then this Buddha, physically, [is] connected with all sentient beings.
 When he is connected with all sentient beings, he is not in the samsaric world, he is always in the nowness.
 If you are always in the nowness, your effort is not effort.
 Your energy is coming up naturally as it is.
 Just like a stream of water; gushing out of the stream, just like that.